joshuabloemer/dcim-ingester/README.md

 - 2.3 (Xxx XX, 2022)
 	- Reimplemented volume detection usin SHChangeNotifyRegister.
 This fixes an issue where an SD card inserted into a connected card reader would not be detected.
 	- Fixed an issue where cancelling the Settings window without having an ingest destination set (e.g. on first run) would throw an exception.
+	- Ingests can now happen if Settings is open, and Settings can now be opened if an ingest is in progress.